bristleio/docker-plexpy/README.md

 ## Versions

 Versions are tagged and released whenever there is an update of the [Application Branch][appurl] that we watch.
-Please reach out to us if you see isssues.
+Please reach out to us if you see issues.